Student-Staff Consultative Committees (SSCCs)

-As an SSCC Student Representative, you can attend free SSCC induction training delivered face to face to equip you with the necessary skills and knowledge you will need to fulfil your role as an SSCC representative and expand your employability skills.
+As an SSCC Representative, you are required to complete the SSCC induction training delivered face to face, to equip you with the necessary skills and knowledge you will need to fulfil your role as an SSCC Representative and expand your employability skills.

 Due to the current coronavirus situation, SSCC Representatives can undertake the training online via the 5 modules below.
 SSCC Representatives must complete all five modules that comprise of a viewing a training video followed by completing a knowledge test.
 Training is now available below.